web-platform-tests/rfcs/README.md

    to 2 weeks.
- - If substantive disagreement remains, then the issue is escalated to the [core team](https://github.com/orgs/web-platform-tests/teams/wpt-core-team/) for a decison.
-Only arguments that have already been made on the issue may be taken into account.
-As a last resort, the core team may decide using a &geq;2/3 majority vote.
-A decision should be made within 1 additional week.
+ - If substantive disagreement remains, then the issue is escalated to the [core team](https://github.com/orgs/web-platform-tests/teams/wpt-core-team/) for a decison:
+   - Only arguments that have already been made on the issue may be taken into account.
+   - If meaningful new information is presented, the comment period can be extended to ensure that all participants have time to consider it.
+   - When no new information is forthcoming, a decision should be made within 1 additional week.
+   - As a last resort, the core team may decide using a &geq;2/3 majority vote.
  - Close the RFC issue when it has been implemented.